 Key performance indicators are generally used for business success or employee success assessment.
 They are based on the course assessment criteria.
 KPIs can use data gathered at the beginning, during, and after the training is completed.
 They’re typically represented through numbers.

 In general, you track KPIs through the use of a learning management system (LMS).
 This process of tracking involves collecting data and generating reports based on the data.
 These reports often take the shape of graphs in which various types of course performance metrics are laid out.

-It's important to track how many people finish the course.
+It's essential to track how many people finish the course.
 Knowing this will help identify whether learners are actively engaging with the content.
-A high fulfillment percentage usually denotes that people find the course useful.
+A high fulfillment percentage usually denotes that people find the course beneficial.
 Conversely, a low completion rate might sound the alarm that users are not impressed with the course and changes need to be made to motivate learners to stick with it.

-Tracking average and final scores speaks directly to the level of efficiency and impact the course is having on learner on-the-job performance.
-A learner that actively engages with the course, completes it sooner than expected, and shows improvement in their job productivity might show high performance throughout the course and a high final score.
+Tracking average and final scores speak directly to the level of efficiency and impact the course has on learner on-the-job performance.
+A learner who actively engages with the course completes it sooner than expected and shows improvement in their job productivity, showing high performance throughout the course and a high final score.

 You can also evaluate learning effectiveness by looking at the progress and development of acquired skills.
 Doing this can help you identify training usefulness and employees with transferrable skills that you might want to move to a different department.

 Numbers don’t lie, although they might be interpretable based on the metrics by which you choose to evaluate your training course.
-Increases in internal hiring, employees who start performing better in their jobs, higher customer service satisfaction, as well as other criteria, can be an indication that your training course is reaching the desired learning objectives you established.
+Increases in internal hiring, employees who start performing better in their jobs, higher customer service satisfaction, and other criteria can indicate that your training course is reaching the desired learning objectives you established.